-Each individual must have an Activity Plan that is developed based on his/her PSS.
+Each individual must have an Activity Support Plan that is developed based on his/her PSS.
 Information from the PSS and Initial Discovery (which takes place during the first thirty (30) days of services) is to be included in the Activity Support Plan and must address the outcomes on his/her approved PSS.
-In response to the COVID-19 pandemic, from April 1, 2020 to the end of the public health emergency, including any extensions, DOM has the flexibility to allow the Activity Plan to be developed by telephone in accordance with HIPAA requirements.